 Global: On an international scale, SDG 6 of the United Nations aims to provide clean and affordable water for the global population.

 The solution would be to raise USD 50,000 to upgrade the dysfunctional Sewage Treatment Plant(hereafter STP), which is the primary cause of water pollution in the Putthaparti region.
-This STP upgrade will be conducted by a contracted professionals, namely the Sri Sathya Sai Research and Innovation Foundation and The Deccan Enviormental Consultants.
+This STP upgrade will be conducted by a contracted professionals, namely the The Deccan Enviormental Consultants.
 Additionally, we will conduct quarterly river clean-ups aimed at removing non-biodegradable waste from the river.

 The immediate beneficiaries of this project will be the townsmen of Putthaparti, as they will be provided with a clean source of water.
 Additionally, due to the underground tunnels present in the Chitravathi river(which runs to other parts of South India) other rural populations in these places will also have a clean source of water.
 Finally, as we look to create a model that can be repilcated in other parts of India - residents of other communities inspired by this project will also benefit emphatically.